akira/exq_ui/README.md

   web_namespace: ""
 ```

-The webport configures which port to start the UI on, as well as what web namespace to use
+The webport configures which port to start the UI on, and the web_namespace configures what to use as the application root
-(when using `mix exq.ui`).
+(both when using `mix exq.ui`).

 By default the empty namespace is used, so you can access the UI via:  `http://localhost:4040/`.